bsmith89/compbio-template/README.md

 scripts.

 ### `ipynb/*` ###
-Notebooks start with `cd ..`; all code is run from the project's root directory.

 Before being committed to git, IPYNBs should have their output and line numbers wiped, so as to avoid committing binary data, or arbitrary changes;
 re-running your notebook shouldn't change it in the eyes of git.